Tesla Registration by State: 2026 Costs and Process

 In most direct-sales states, Tesla's delivery team handles five things: collects state and local sales tax, applies for the title in your name, applies for original registration, issues temporary tags valid 30 to 90 days, and submits any third-party lender lien.
 You sign the buyer's order, the odometer disclosure, and any state-specific use-tax affidavit.
 Permanent plates and the registration card arrive by mail.

 The pre-delivery inspection is the buyer's job.
 Walk the car for paint, panel gap, and trim defects.
 Test the charge-port latch, every door, frunk, and trunk.
 Confirm tire matching.
 Document anything in writing on the delivery checklist before you accept.
-Once you accept, Tesla considers the vehicle "delivered as-is" for cosmetic items, though mechanical defects remain covered under the 4-year/50,000-mile warranty.
+Once you sign off, Tesla treats the car as accepted for cosmetic items, so anything you missed becomes your problem.
+Mechanical defects still fall under the 4-year/50,000-mile warranty.

 State-by-state Tesla BEV registration surcharges (2026)

 Forty-one states plus DC charge an annual EV registration surcharge that applies on top of the standard registration fee.
-The 2026 range runs from $50 (Hawaii, South Dakota) to $290 (New Jersey).
-For Tesla owners specifically, the surcharge is identical to what any BEV pays — no Tesla-specific premium and no Tesla-specific discount.
+The 2026 range runs from $36 (DC) to $290 (NJ).
+A Tesla pays exactly what any other battery-electric car pays in that state.
+There is no Tesla premium, and no Tesla break either.

 | State | BEV Surcharge | Notes for Tesla owners |